isinek/sudoku_solver/README.md

 	Or:
 	> `python3 sudoku_solver.py < theguardian_com_sudoku_easy_4035.txt`

-2. Initialize `table_map` and `clearing_map`.
+2. Sudoku is checked for errors

-	* `table_map` is used to see all possible options for each field
+3. Initialize `MappingSolver`.
-	* `clearing_map` is used to see which fields are already checked and locked
+	* uses `self.table_map` to see all possible options for each field

-3. Go trought each field in original table, check static fields and clear options for each row, column and block of numbers.
+	* uses `self.clearing_map` to see which fields are already checked and locked

-4. Loop cleaning until all options are minimized and sudoku is solved.
+	* goes trought each field in original table, check static fields and clear options for each row, column and block of numbers

-5. Solution printout:
+	* clearing is looped until all options are minimized and sudoku is solved

-	> `Steps: 3` \
+4. Solution printout:
-	`8 7 6 | 9 1 4 | 5 3 2` \
+	> `8 7 6 | 9 1 4 | 5 3 2` \
 	`3 1 5 | 2 8 6 | 7 4 9` \
 	`9 4 2 | 3 7 5 | 8 6 1` \
 	`---------------------` \